StevanFreeborn/onspring-api-docs/src/docs/version_002/resources/records/record_data_format/copy.md

-# Data Format {% #data-format %}
+# Record Data Format {% #record-data-format %}

-When retrieving data via the Onspring API using certain endpoints you can specify the format of the data being retrieved.
+When retrieving data for [records](#records) via the Onspring API using certain endpoints you can specify the format of the data being retrieved.
 The format will be specified either in a query parameter or in the request body.
 These endpoints are:

 - [Get Records by App](#get-records-by-app)
 - [Get Record by Id](#get-record-by-id)